 The Setup tab gives access to the engineering configuration screens and is password protected to prevent unauthorised access.
 User Name is admin and the Password is lismore all lower case.
-You must re-boot the power supply after making configuration changes.

 System Configuration Screen - Intercall.

 The first screen is the system configuration screen which allows configuration of the global system settings, which previously were configured using the configuration DIP switches in the L7717/L717 Power Supply.
 The Day/Night Alarm Schedule is also accessed from this screen and the setup access password can be changed.